jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/SharedPtr/task.md

 void joinChatByInvite(const User& user);
 ```

-* The `joinChatByInvite` method should log in the user into the chat of another user
+* The `joinChatByInvite` method should log the user into another user's chat
-  (by re-assigning its chat pointer).
+  (by reassigning its chat pointer).

 ```c++
 void leaveChat();
 ```

-* The `leaveChat` method should log out the user from the chat.
+* The `leaveChat` method should log the user out of the chat.